msalemor/azure-comosdb-for-developers/DotnetDockerImage-README.md

-﻿# Docker .Net Core Image
+﻿# .Net Core Image

+## Requirements

+- Install donet CLI
+- Install docker

 ## Using the dotnet CLI to create and build a solution